-TCOM Career Development is the centralized portal for all TCOM Career Development Office, Careers in Medicine (CiM) program, AAMC CiM tokens, Match process and residency-related resources.
+TCOM Office of Medical Student Success is the centralized portal for all TCOM Career Development Office, Careers in Medicine (CiM) program, AAMC CiM tokens, Match process and residency-related resources.
 The goal of TCOM Career Development is for each student to select, apply, and be accepted to the residency program of their choice—they are available to assist every step of the way!
-Although a separate office within the institution, TCOM Career Development and the Career Center engage in numerous collaborative activities and programs in order to provide optimal career resources throughout your education at UNTHSC and beyond.
+Although a separate office within the institution, TCOM Career Development and the Career Readiness Center engage in numerous collaborative activities and programs in order to provide optimal career resources throughout your education at HSC and beyond.

 TCOM Career Development can help you consolidate everything you need in pursuit of residency training toward becoming a board-certified osteopathic physician.
 You will find helpful information about the Match process, how to get started on your CV and personal statement, presentations to download and review, a student’s FAQ page, yearly checklists to make sure you’re on the right track, and much more!
 They will post information about upcoming workshops and speaker events as well, so check back often.
 Take a moment to bookmark this site as well; it will become an important reference tool whether you’re a first year student or just counting the days until graduation.

-For additional information, you can contact Melva Landrum, Career Development Coordinator, TCOM and Residency Counselor at email@example.com or 817-735-5075, David A. Stone, DO, FACOS, TCOM Residency Counselor or Lisa R. Nash, DO, MS-HPEd, FAAFP, TCOM Associate Dean.
+For additional information, you can contact Melva Landrum, Director of Medical Student Success, TCOM and Residency Counselor at email@example.com or 817-735-5075, Lauren Goodpaster, Career Development Coordinator, Lisa R. Nash, DO, MS-HPEd, FAAFP, TCOM Associate Dean.